irripro/AzureTemplates/managedServiceIdentity/readme.md

 The one chosen for this example is of type ```owner```.

 #### Assign role to User MSI (intern to the Service Principal)
+Retrive the value of principalID from the [output of User Identity creation command.](#principalid)
 ```bash
 export principalID=""
 export roleType="owner"
 export storageAccountID=""
 az role assignment create --assignee-object-id $principalID --role $roleType \
     --scope $storageAccountID
 ```